DEVANSH-DVJ/Single-Exposure-Coded-Snapshot/README.md

 ## Results

 We used two test videos - `cars.avi` and `flame.avi` present in `data/`.
+The coded snapshot was corrupted with Additive Gaussian Noise with standard deviation 2.
 We evaluated the reconstructed results by computing RMSE (Relative Mean Square Error) w.r.t. original video.

 |    Video    |   T = 3  |   T = 5  |   T = 7  |